Infidelity: Cultural variation

 Often, gender differences in both jealousy and infidelity are attributable to cultural factors.
 This variation stems from the fact that societies differ in how they view extramarital affairs and jealousy.
 An examination of jealousy across seven nations revealed that each partner in a relationship serves as each other's primary and exclusive source of satisfaction and attention in all cultures.
 Therefore, when an individual feels jealousy towards another, it is usually because they are now sharing their primary source of attention and satisfaction.
 However, variation can be seen when identifying the behaviors and actions that betray the role of primary attention (satisfaction) giver.
 For instance, in certain cultures if an individual goes out with another of the opposite gender, emotions of intense jealousy can result; however, in other cultures, this behavior is perfectly acceptable and is not given much thought.

-It is important to understand where these cultural variations come from and how they root themselves into differing perceptions of infidelity.
 While many cultures report infidelity as wrong and admonish it, some are more tolerant of such behaviour.
 These views are generally linked to the overall liberal nature of the society.
 For instance, Danish society is viewed as more liberal than many other cultures, and as such, have correlating liberal views on infidelity and extramarital affairs.
 According to Christine Harris and Nicholas Christenfeld, societies that are legally more liberal against extramarital affairs judge less harshly upon sexual infidelity because it is distinct from emotional infidelity.
 In Danish society, having sex does not necessarily imply a deep emotional attachment.
 As a result, infidelity does not carry such a severe negative connotation.
 A comparison between modern-day Chinese and American societies showed that there was greater distress with sexual infidelity in the U.S. than in China.
 The cultural difference is most likely due to the more restrictive nature of Chinese society, thus, making infidelity a more salient concern.
 Sexual promiscuity is more prominent in the United States, thus it follows that American society is more preoccupied with infidelity than Chinese society.
 Often, a single predominant religion can influence the culture of an entire nation.
 Even within Christianity in the United States, there are discrepancies as to how extramarital affairs are viewed.
 For instance, Protestants and Catholics do not view infidelity with equal severity.
 The conception of marriage is also markedly different; while in Roman Catholicism marriage is seen as an indissoluble sacramental bond and does not permit divorce even in cases of infidelity, most Protestant denominations allow for divorce and remarriage for infidelity or other reasons.
 Ultimately, it was seen that adults that associated with a religion (any denomination) were found to view infidelity as much more distressing than those who were not affiliated with a religion.
 Those that participated more heavily in their religions were even more conservative in their views on infidelity.